 The apprenticeship training tax credit is a refundable tax credit.
 It is available to employers who hire and train apprentices in certain skilled trades during the first 36 months of an apprenticeship program that commenced on or after April 24, 2015.

-For apprenticeship programs that commenced after March 26, 2009 and before April 24, 2015, the first 48 months of the apprenticeship program qualify for purposes of the tax credit.
+For apprenticeship programs that commenced before April 24, 2015, for eligible expenditures incurred after March 26, 2009, the first 48 months of the apprenticeship program qualify for purposes of the tax credit.

 The tax credit is based on salaries and wages paid to an apprentice.
 Qualifying businesses can claim 25 per cent of eligible expenditures (30 per cent for small businesses) made during the first 36 months of an apprenticeship program that commenced on or after April 24, 2015.
 The maximum credit for each apprenticeship is $5,000 per year.
 The maximum credit over the first 36‑month period of the apprenticeship is $15,000.